neoforged/.github/primers/26.2/index.md

         - `WATERLOGGED` -> `SpeleothemBlock#WATERLOGGED`
         - `growStalactiteOrStalagmiteIfPossible` -> `SpeleothemBlock#growStalactiteOrStalagmiteIfPossible`, now an instance method
         - `canDrip` -> `isFreeHangingStalactite`, now `protected` from `public`
+- `net.minecraft.world.level.block.entity.trialspawner.TrialSpawnerStateData#getDispensingItems` is now `public` from package-private
+- `net.minecraft.world.level.block.entity.vault`
+    - `VaultClientData` constructor is now `public` from package-private
+        - `updateDisplayItemSpin` is now `public` from package-private
+    - `VaultConfig` constant fields are now `public` from package-private
+    - `VaultServerData` constructors are now `public` from package-private
+        - Constant fields are now `public` from package-private
+    - `VaultSharedData` constructors are now `public` from package-private
+        - Constant fields are now `public` from package-private
 - `net.minecraft.world.level.block.state.BlockBehaviour`
     - `$BlockStateBase#emissiveRendering` no longer takes in the `BlockGetter` and `BlockPos`
+    - `$Cache#collisionShape`, `largeCollisionShape`, `isCollisionShapeFullBlock` are now `public` from `protected`
     - `$Properties#emissiveRendering` now takes in a `BlockState` predicate instead of a `$StatePredicate`
 - `net.minecraft.world.level.block.state.properties`
     - `BlockStateProperties#DRIPSTONE_THICKNESS` -> `SPELEOTHEM_THICKNESS`